 The capital funds are generally repaid on a cycle that matches the average life of the utility’s plant assets – the facilities and equipment used to provide utility services including things like electrical generation turbines, power poles, and water tanks.
 In years past, the Borough provided much of the Cooperative’s plant assets, so the repayment cycle was 12 to 15 years.
 However, plant assets constructed 2010 to present are largely paid for by you – the members, so the average plant life – and therefore the capital credit repayment cycle – has increased to 25 to 31 years.

 After reviewing the cooperative’s finances each year, the BUECI Board of Directors determines whether a portion of capital credits can be retired, or returned, to members.
 The Board also evaluates the method, basis, priority and timing of all capital credits retirements.
 Because capital credits are based on the dollar amount of utility services a member purchases, the retirement amount will vary from member to member and from year to year.

-Please remember to include your name, account number and the best phone number to reach you, and we will contact you after researching your account.
+Please remember to include your name, account number, mailing address, physical address and the best phone number to reach you, and we will contact you after researching your account.